 There is an extremely serious error - and its associated false belief - that is currently committed and held by large numbers of people.
 This error is literally making people unwilling or unable to discern truth.
 And what is this error?
 It is believing that all "judgment" is wrong.
 Many are quick to say, 'oh, you'd better be careful about judging others'.
 Like many things, that could be a true or false statement depending upon the context of the comment.
 One thing is for sure, MANY people are proclaiming, "don't judge" in a horribly wrong way...in an extremely damaging way...a way caused by a deeper problem of denying truth exists.

 The key point to understand about this topic is that not all judgment is wrong, just various types of judgment.
-In fact, some kinds of judgement are critically important and right.
-The types of judgment that are wrong according to Joshua include condemnatory judgement of groups of people.
+In fact, some kinds of judgment are critically important and right.
+The types of judgment that are wrong according to Joshua include condemnatory judgment of groups of people.
 People are individuals and while they may be part of a group - "I'm a Russian" for example - it is individuals who are morally responsible for their actions.
 Another type of judgment that is wrong is to condemn individuals based on attributes they cannot change.
-Examples of things people cannot change include things like where they were born or the color of their skin or other physical aspects, or how 'smart' they are, or what languge they speak or don't speak, etc.
+Examples of things people cannot change include things like where they were born or the color of their skin or other physical aspects, or how 'smart' they are, or what language they speak or don't speak, what race or ethnicity they are, etc.

-Another wrong type of judgement is hypocritical judgment.
-Hypocritical judgment is to say to someone, "you should not do that" or "you should do this" when I myself - to person saying those things to another person - are not abstaining from or not doing the very same or similar things.
-For example, if I say to another person, 'you should not smoke cigarettes', and yet I myself smoke cigaraettes.
+Another wrong type of judgment is hypocritical judgment.
+Hypocritical judgment is to say to someone, "you should not do that" or "you should do this" when I myself are not abstaining from or not doing the very same or similar things.
+For example, if I say to another person, 'you should not smoke cigarettes', and yet I myself smoke cigarettes.
 Or I say, 'you ought to give money to poor people' when I myself and not doing so.

-Yet another wrong type of judgement is self-righteous judgement which is to have our judgment biased by self-pride, meaning I think myself better or more valuable than other people and thus my judgements are regularly critical of other people and putting them down.
+Yet another wrong type of judgment is self-righteous judgment which is to have our judgment biased by self-pride, meaning I think myself better or more valuable than other people and thus my judgments are regularly critical of other people and putting them down.

 On the other hand, right judgment is commended by Joshua as we will see.
 Right judgment includes the judging of truth versus falsehood or right and wrong human behavior; the sincere and serious judgment of our own faults and weaknesses; as well as the gentle, and compassionate and thus non-condemnatory judgment and correction of other's wrong beliefs or wrong behavior.